Facebook pixel

 Outline your clinical experience.

-Recruiters are going to ask you about your previous clinical experience including patient ratios and bed unit size, as well as the charting systems you’ve used and types of patients you typically see.
-Outlining this info in the summary of resume gives the recruiter a better understanding of your qualifications.
-Not only that, but it saves time on the initial call so we can start talking jobs and locations right away!
+Recruiters are going to ask you about your previous clinical experience including patient ratios and bed unit size, as well as the charting systems you’ve used and the types of patients you typically see.
+Outlining this info in the summary of your resume gives the recruiter a better understanding of your qualifications.
+Not only that, but it saves time on the initial call so we can start talking about jobs and locations right away!

 Pay attention to the details.

-Aside editing for spelling and grammar, be sure to check that your contact information and historical employment information is updated.
+Aside from editing for spelling and grammar, be sure to check that your contact information and historical employment information is updated.
 Don’t forget to include your most current travel assignment, newest skills, and certifications.

 Be mindful of file types.

-Preferred healthcare traveler resume file types vary from agency-to-agency.
+Preferred healthcare traveler resume file types vary from agency to agency.
 This is due to the limitations of their internal software systems.
 When you’re looking for a new healthcare travel assignment, it’s best to save a few different versions to your desktop, email, cloud, or mobile device.

 As a healthcare traveler, you’re likely applying to jobs while on the go so it’s important you have easy access to your resume.
 The most widely accepted resume file types include Word Document (DOC/DOX), Adobe PDF, and TXT (in this order).

-Tip: Avoid Apple Notes, GIFs, MOV, TIF, JPG and PNG files.
+Tip: Avoid Apple Notes, GIFs, MOV, TIF, JPG, and PNG files.
 These file formats are not supported by many systems and typically load with errors or have missing information.

 When it comes to getting an offer for your dream job, getting noticed boils down to being prepared, organized, and attune to the details.
 The less reformatting the recruiter must do prior to reaching out, the sooner you’ll have an offer (and start day to look forward to).

 As a reminder, you’re not alone in this—our recruiters are here to help!
-If you have questions on how to prioritize your previous assignments, or questions about an upcoming travel job, reach out to an LRS Healthcare recruiter at 1-800-811-0064.
+If you have questions on how to prioritize your previous assignments, or questions about an upcoming travel job, reach out to an LRS Healthcare recruiter at 1-800-811-0064